Data Platform

 Key benefits of the Actian Data Platform include:

-• REAL Real-Time Analytics: Actian Data Platform’s patented technology allows you to keep your analytics dataset up-to-date without affecting downstream query performance – ideal for speedy analytic outcomes.
+The patented technology of the Actian Data Platform allows you to keep your analytics dataset up-to-date without affecting downstream query performance – ideal for speedy analytic outcomes.

 Don’t just take our word for it!
 Our platform was ranked “Exemplary” in the recent Ventana Data Platforms Buyer’s Guide (2024).
 This guide is based on actual product testing, looking at both the product and customer experience for each solution featured in the study.